-Can You Take Fenofibrate and Gemfibrozil Together?
-What FDA Data Shows
+Can You Take Atorvastatin and Warfarin Together?
+What You Need to Know

 If your doctor has prescribed you fenofibrate, gemfibrozil, or you're wondering whether both medications might be right for you, you're asking an important question.
 Both drugs belong to the same medication class called fibrates—used to lower triglycerides and improve cholesterol levels.
 But does that mean you can take them together?
 Let's break down what FDA drug labeling tells us and what you need to know to stay safe.